 Use your Linux distribution's package manager to install the necessary KVM packages.
 For example, on Ubuntu, you can use:

-sudo apt-get install qemu-kvm libvirt-bin virtinst
+sudo apt-get install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virtinst virt-manager

 5. Start KVM Services